Course 12: Special Populations And Patient-Controlled Analgesia

 ABIM MOC Recognition Statement

-Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn 1.0 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
-Participants will earn MOC points equivalent to the amount of CME credits claimed for this activity.
+Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn 1.0 MOC credits in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
+Participants will earn MOC credits equivalent to the amount of CME credits claimed for this activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 The American Academy of Physician Assistants (AAPA) accepts credit from organizations accredited by the ACCME.
 Icahn School of Medicine at Mount Sinai designates this enduring material with AMA PRA Category 1.0 Credit(s)™ as specified, which can be applied to the continuing education of Physician Assistants.
 Physician Assistants should claim only the credit commensurate with the extent of their participation in the activity.